-V.A.2.a).(2).(c ) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d )) be shared with the fellow upon completion of the program.
+V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the fellow upon completion of the program.
 (Core) V.A.3.
-A Clinical Com program direct petency Committee must be appointed by the or.
-(Core) V.A.3.a) include member program who hav three members, at least one of whom is a core faculty three members, at least one of whom is a core faculty .
-Members must be faculty members from the same or other programs, or other health professionals we extensive contact and experience with the n's fellows.
-(Core) V.A.3.b) The Clin ical Competency Committee must: V.A.3.b).(1) eview all fellow evaluations at least semi-annually; V.A.3.b).(2) letermine each fellow's progress on achievement of he subspecialty-specific Milestones; and, (Core) V.A.3.b).(3) а neet prior to the fellows' semi-annual evaluations and dvise the program director regarding each fellow's progress.
+A Clinical Competency Committee must be appointed by the program director.
+(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core) V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
 (Core) V.B.
-Faculty Evaluation

-V.B.1.
+Facul ty Evaluation V.B.1.
 The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
 (Core)

 Background and Intent: The program director is responsible for the education program and for whom delivers it.
 While the term faculty may be applied to physicians within a given institution for other reasons, it is applied to fellowship program faculty members only through approval by a program director.
 The development of the faculty improves the education, clinical, and research aspects of a program.
 Faculty members have a strong commitment to the fellow and desire to provide optimal education and work opportunities.
 Faculty members must be provided feedback on their contribution to the mission of the program.
 All faculty members who interact with fellows desire feedback on their education, clinical care, and research.
 If a faculty member does not interact with fellows, feedback is not required.
 With regard to the diverse operating environments and configurations, the fellowship program director may need to work with others to determine the effectiveness of the program's faculty performance with regard to their role in the educational program.
 All teaching faculty members should have their educational efforts evaluated by the fellows in a confidential and anonymous manner.
 Other aspects for the feedback may include research or clinical productivity, review of patient outcomes, or peer review of scholarly activity.
 The process should reflect the local environment and identify the necessary information.
 The feedback from the various sources should be summarized and provided to the faculty on an annual basis by a member of the leadership team of the program.